Mold Remediation – The process of removing contamination consistent with the ANSI / IICRC S520 Standard for Professional Mold Remediation.

 Black mold is a name commonly used for Stachybotrys chartarum.
 It is one of the most infamous toxic molds because it can grow in houses and can be extremely dangerous to humans.
 Stachybotrys is known as a toxic mold because it produces toxins called mycotoxins.
 They are associated with poor indoor air quality, and frequently appear after water damage to building materials.
 Black mold, most commonly appears in basements, crawlspaces and other areas of the home that are exposed to high levels of moisture.
 The spores of black mold can cause a wide range of allergic reactions and other health problems, including chronic fatigue, chronic headaches, fever and respiratory problems.

 Stachybotrys is a greenish-black gelatinous mold.
 It is usually slimy because of a wet layer on top.
 However if the Stachybotrys mold colony’s water source dries out it can appear dry and powdery.
-There are several molds that look similar to toxic black mold.
-If you find what you think might be Stachybotrys the only way you can tell for sure is to have a third party mold expert look at a sample under the microscope.
+If you find what you think might be a Stachybotrys mold please contact Complete Restoration & Cleaning Services for a detailed mold inspection.

 - Mold spores are found everywhere outside of our homes and will always find a way into our homes.
 Proper in-home sanitization and home maintenance will help considerably towards eliminating mold infestations in your home.
 It is virtually impossible to remove all indoor mold and mold spores, but it is possible to manage.